The gestation period of a cat is between 63-65 days.

-Mother rejecting the kittens, this will mean that the kittens will have to be hand raised for the first few weeks.
+Rejection of kittens, this will mean that the kittens will have to be hand raised for the first few weeks.
 Hand raising kittens is a rewarding but challenging job, which requires around the clock feeding for several weeks.

 Have you found suitable homes for the kittens?

-Remember that microchipping is mandatory in some states in Australia, and all kittens must be microchipped before they go to their new homes.
+Microchipping is mandatory in some states in Australia, and all kittens must be microchipped before they go to their new homes.
 So please remember to factor this into your budget.